Olga Kachura: Personal life

 At the time of her death, Kachura was married, had a daughter and a son that she decided to adopt in 2015 after a priest made her his godmother.
 She was engaged in powerlifting and headed the Horlivka Powerlifting Federation.

 Death

 Kachura was killed when a Ukrainian missile struck her car on 29 July 2022 in Horlivka.
 Her death was announced on 3 August 2022.
 Posthumously, she was awarded the honorary title Hero of the Russian Federation, "for her courage and heroism shown in the performance of military duty."

+According to Russian state media, Kachura's funeral (which took place in Donetsk in August 2022) was bombed by Ukrainian forces, killing two people.
+The Ukrainian government denied responsibility and claimed that Russian forces had carried out the shelling.